 The American Indian/Alaska Native Working Group aims to increase engagement and participation of AI/AN populations in HIV, STI, tuberculosis and COVID-19 in behavioral, sociological and clinical research, and to support initiatives that contribute to Ending the HIV Epidemic in these populations.

 The WHRC is a cross-network working group of the Legacy Project comprised of women who are leaders in women’s health and HIV from around the United States.
-With community and staff representatives from all five NIH-funded HIV/AIDS clinical trials networks, this group provides culturally appropriate guidance and leadership in development, implementation, and dissemination of information about HIV research focused on and responsive to the needs of cisgender and transgender women and girls in the United States.
+With community and staff members representing the NIH-funded HIV/AIDS clinical trials networks, this group provides culturally appropriate guidance and leadership in development, implementation, and dissemination of information about HIV research focused on and responsive to the needs of cisgender and transgender women and girls in the United States.

 The WHRC works to raise the visibility of issues related to HIV in women in the US and promote awareness of scientific research for women in disproportionately impacted communities.
 The WHRC focuses on advocating for HIV research with women living in the United States but operates with a comprehensive awareness of the potential for American women to benefit from HIV research that is being conducted internationally.
 To that end, WHRC’s focus is domestic, but its interests are both global and optimistic.